DanSohn/DanSohn.github.io/seng513/chat_app/README.md

 # My Chat App
 ## Utilizing HTML/CSS, JQuery, nodejs and Socket.io

 I am implementing a web application for online chatting, that can handle over 10+ users.
-Have not tested with more devices.
+Have tested with three devices and 8+ users at a time.
 Uses cookies to store state (username, and preferred color)

 Jung Hyun Sohn